 White Eagle Memorial Preserve Cemetery is a natural green burial ground founded in 2008, licensed by the state of Washington, and certified as a Conservation Burial Ground by the Green Burial Council, a national non-profit certifying body.
 We are a part of Sacred Earth Foundation, a 501(c)3 non-profit organization, which stewards White Eagle and Ekone Ranch camps and programming.

-WEMP green burial grounds spans 20 beautiful acres set within 1100 acres of permanently protected oak and ponderosa forest, meadow and steppe on the edge of spectacular Rock Creek Canyon near the Columbia River Gorge National Scenic Area.
+WEMP green burial ground spans 20 beautiful acres set within 1100 acres of permanently protected oak and ponderosa forest, meadow and steppe on the edge of spectacular Rock Creek Canyon near the Columbia River Gorge National Scenic Area.
 Deer, coyote, cougar, eagles, steelhead in the canyon creek, the occasional bear or lynx . . . all are present here.
 There are no invasive weeds, no fences, no noise, no sign of humans really other than the little road that takes you to the edge of this nature preserve cemetery.
 Our mission is to nourish this land while keeping it wild and to provide a natural alternative to the death care industry as it currently exists in America.

 Our bodies do not belong to us, they belong to Nature.
 They are a natural resource and when we die, we believe they should be gifted back to the earth to further the cycles of life.
 Current cemetery practices waste a tremendous amount of resources insuring that our remains are prevented from returning to their source, from recomposing into a tree, native grass or wildflowers.
 Green burial at White Eagle, means each gravesite becomes an opportunity to nourish, as a living memorial, the wildness and beauty already present.
 Every visit is an opportunity to connect with nature and feel the beauty and awesome presence of this wild place.